2026

 Support

-Following the Forum, Ministers have access to a menu of technical support opportunities intended to support the implementation of Ministers’ legacy goals.
+Following the Forum, targeted follow-up and support is provided within the first year.
+Ministers have access to a menu of technical support opportunities including webinars, research support, online training materials, intended mainly to support implementation of their legacy goals.
 This support is a combination of virtual and in-country engagement.
+Some specific technical support may be provided based on the request of participating ministers.

 VIRTUAL